 Located in Durham, Historic Stagville comprises the remnants of one of the largest plantations of the pre-Civil War South.
-The plantations belonged to the Bennehan-Cameron family, whose combined holdings totalled approximately 900 slaves and almost 30,000 acres of land by 1860.
+The plantations belonged to the Bennehan-Cameron family, whose combined holdings totaled approximately 900 slaves and almost 30,000 acres of land by 1860.
 Stagville offers a view of the past, especially that of its African American community, by allowing visitors to guide themselves around its extensive grounds.
 In addition, Stagville offers the public many learning opportunities.

 Did you know?
 The Bennehan house was listed on the National Register of Historic Places in 1973.